Caramajau/count-counter/README.md

 ### Limitations
 - The GUI can only display up to 12 606 characters of the counter value.
 See the [maximum_counter_value_example](./maximum_counter_value_example.txt) for an example of the length limitation.
     - NOTE: You can still achieve a greater count than in the example by counting so that all numbers are exclusively 9s, but beyond that will not be displayed correctly in the GUI.
-- Counting beyond this limit may result in incorrect display.
 - The application only supports incrementing the counter by 1.
 Other operations (decrementing, multiplying, etc.) are not supported.
 Decrementing is planned to be added in the future.
 (TODO)

 ### Additional notes